ericksonaspa/Highly-Available-and-Scalable-Web-Application/README.md

 ![image](https://github.com/ericksonaspa/Highly-Available-and-Scalable-Web-Application/assets/77118362/edadc126-8e07-4935-8ad9-4bab24e233a4)

+### Access the web service

-7. In the EC2 instance console, select the instance you want to connect to, and then click the **Connect** button.
+1. In the EC2 instance console, select the instance you want to connect to, and then click the **Connect** button.

 ![image](https://github.com/ericksonaspa/Highly-Available-and-Scalable-Web-Application/assets/77118362/87103f37-aa36-4594-a21e-5daefd2adef6)

-8. In the **Connect to instance** page, select **Session Manager**.
+2. In the **Connect to instance** page, select **Session Manager**.
 Review the **Session Manager usage section** for advantages of using Session Manager.
 Choose **Connect**.
 A new session will be started in a new tab.
 After the session is started, you can run bash commands as you would through any other connection type.

 ![image](https://github.com/ericksonaspa/Highly-Available-and-Scalable-Web-Application/assets/77118362/4864422a-9646-4f97-bc7b-e00dbcb66699)

-# Create a custom AMI
+### Create a custom AMI

 In the AWS EC2 console, you can create an Custom AMI to meet your needs.
 This can then be used for future EC2 instance creation.
 In this page, let's create an AMI using the web server instance that we built earlier.